tsawyer/mqbridge/README.md

 ## Thoughts
 - A dashboard supporting all containers wouid be ideal.
 Perhaps a small dashboard inside each container would be acceptable.
 If you build such a thing would you please share it with all of us?
-- Of course your milage may vary and none of this is guaranteed to work.
+- Of course your mileage may vary and none of this is guaranteed to work.
 But it likely will and for what it's worth there are more lines of documentation here than there are lines of code.
 It took me about three weeks to figure out Docker, Docker-compose and to build this app.
 I've found that it's a very nice method of building, distrupiting and operating applications.
 I know I've deviated from Docker norms, particulary in using openrc.
 But it seemed silly to create separate qbridge and P25Gateway images per the 'acceptable' method.